andrew/ultimate-awesome/README.md

 - [awesome-http2](https://github.com/vigneshshanmugam/awesome-http2) - Collection of awesome things for HTTP/2.
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.
-- [awesome-vulcan](https://github.com/amandeepmittal/awesome-vulcan) - 🗒 A list of resources to learn awesome VulcanJS 🖖.
 - [awesome-social-distancing](https://github.com/AnarchoTechNYC/awesome-social-distancing) - :mask: Collection of awesome resources, tools, and initiatives to alleviate loneliness, isolation, and other burdens imposed by "social distancing" measures.
 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-blackfriday-sale-2020](https://github.com/AviKKi/awesome-blackfriday-sale-2020) - Awesome list of blackfriday and cyber monday sale for geeks 🐱‍💻 👨‍💻 👩‍💻.